LakshyaMalhotra/LakshyaMalhotra.github.io/_posts/2024-06-10-Mathematical-details-behind-self-attention.md

 >
 > For this example, think of *K*, *Q* and *V* matrices as rules to standardize the user names and their corresponding keys &ndash; make them lowercase, remove the punctuations, etc.

-This is all I want to talk about the mathematical details about self-attention.
-Now, I'll move on to implementing self-attention using plain PyTorch.
-I should mention that much of this code of implementation is resulted from my notes from [Sebastian Raschka's great book](https://sebastianraschka.com/books/#build-a-large-language-model-from-scratch) &ndash; Build a Large Language Model (From Scratch).
-Check it out if you want to understand the inner workings of the large language models.
+Understanding these mathematical details allows us to appreciate this concept even more, not to mention it gives us an insight about its internal machinery.
+Now, I will move on to implementing self-attention using plain PyTorch.
+I should mention that much of this implementation code is resulted from my notes from a great read by [Sebastian Raschka](https://sebastianraschka.com/books/#build-a-large-language-model-from-scratch) &ndash; Build a Large Language Model (From Scratch).
+Check it out if you want to understand the inner workings of the LLMs.

 ## Implementing Multi-head self-attention
 Multi-head self-attention applies self-attention multiple times at once, with each self-attention instance being called a *head*, each with different key, query, and value transformations of the same input, and then combines the outputs.